plone/meta/README.md

-The idea is to make it mandatory for repositories under the [GitHub Plone organization](https://github.com/plone), while encouraging its adoption for the repositories under the [collective Plone organization](https://github.com/collective) and, why not, your own private packages for your customers.
+The idea is to make it mandatory for repositories under the [GitHub Plone organization](https://github.com/plone), while encouraging its adoption for the repositories under the [collective Plone organization](https://github.com/collective) and even your own private packages for your customers.

 With this configurations set in place, any developer has the answer to the following questions at their fingertips: